ninjoz/gitart/documentations/HLD.md

 	- Improves user experience by fetching and updating data without refreshing the entire page.
 In Node.js, AJAX enhances data retrieval and updates, making web applications more responsive and efficient.

 - `EJS` :
 	- A template engine to embed JavaScript directly into HTML enhances the development process.
-This not only simplifies our code but also boosts efficiency by consolidating logic and presentation in a single file
+This not only simplifies our code but also boosts efficiency by consolidating logic and presentation in a single file.

 - `bcrypt` :
 	- A library for NodeJs that boosts security by safely encrypting passwords.
 Its advanced hashing defends against potential threats, ensuring user credentials remain protected.